highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 2. Click Switch Avatar on the Info tab
 3. Click "Yes" to save the avatar you're currently wearing or click "No" if not
 4. Follow along with the other tabs below to understand what's happening

-- Blendshapes are built into the avatar.fst file and is updated by High Fidelity function call MyAvatar.setBlendshape for each blendshape
-- Flow is enabled when flow.js is a running script and the avatar has specifically named blendshape names (there are plans to include this in the High Fidelity engine)

 Wearing your own avatar, change your avatar to “Avi” in the Info tab and start exploring the different options.